 - Chalks to play with once furniture is complete

-￼This time however, I’ve used an old, low level, pallet coffee table which Theon uses to play ‘trains’ on.
-It’s perfect height for him to lounge around and scribble on.
+￼This time however, I’ve used an old, low level, pallet.
+We had originally constructed it as a coffee table.
+However, we soon realised it was perfect height for Theon to play ‘trains’ on.
+Now with a splash of paint it’s also great for him to lounge around and scribble on (legally!).

 For more info on DIY projects like this one email us:email@example.com or follow us on Pinterest.